Gadisaka/Hotel-Management-System-Backend/README.md

 # Hotel Management System Backend

-This is the backend for the Hotel Management System, built using Node.js and Express.
+This is the backend for the Hotel Management System, built using Node.js, Express and prisma with postgres.

 ## Table of Contents